-The one certainty is paying back the loan.
+In the interview, Cuban said, “The one certainty is paying back the loan.
 The bank does not care about your business.
 99% of small business you can start with next to no capital.
 It’s more about effort.
-Small businesses don’t fail from a lack of capital, they fail for a lack of brains, a lack of effort.
+Small businesses don’t fail from a lack of capital, they fail for a lack of brains, a lack of effort.”

 While a lack of savvy and insufficient effort doom many businesses, Cuban’s theory is simply incorrect.

 Not everyone has personal savings or wealthy relatives to call upon for startup funding.
-That leaves two other sources: debt or equity financing (angel or VC investors).
+That leaves two other sources: debt financing (loans) or equity financing (angel or VC investors).

-However, if a shareholder provides enough capital, the investor can take a controlling interest in the company.
-In this way, the entrepreneur may be hindered in his vision and, at some point, could even be removed from his own firm.
-Only about one percent of startup companies are funded by venture capitalists (VCs).
+However, if an investor provides enough capital, he or she may take a controlling interest in the company.
+In this way, the entrepreneur may be hindered in his vision.
+At some point, the entrepreneur could even be removed from her own firm.
+This has happened many times!

 The intense competition occurring right now between different types of lenders is good for entrepreneurs.

-Debt financing provides entrepreneurs with the ability to run their companies as they see fit and maintain control.
-Banks generally do not want to be involved in the running of companies; they leave that in the hands of the entrepreneurs who are investing the skill set and sweat equity in their companies.
+First, loans (unlike equity investment) allow entrepreneurs to maintain control.
+Founders have the ability to run their companies as they see fit and make any decision.
+Banks generally do not want to be involved in the running of companies.
+They leave that in the hands of the entrepreneurs who are investing the skill set and sweat equity in their companies.

 On the other hand, if you do not borrow enough, you have to go back to the bank and ask for more money.
-This is never good; the loan officer begins to wonder if you wasted the money, misappropriated funds or did not plan properly.
+This is never good.
+The loan officer begins to wonder if you wasted the money, misappropriated funds or did not plan properly.
 None of these scenarios makes it likely that the bank would be willing to give more money.

-Most people aren’t willing to put in the time to work smart; they don’t recognize how much work is involved.
+Mark Cuban claims success boils down to smarts and effort.
+He says, “Most people aren’t willing to put in the time to work smart.
+They don’t recognize how much work is involved.
 If you start a business, you’d better know your industry and your company better than anyone in the whole wide world because you are competing.

 I know first-hand how challenging it can be to secure a small business loan because I speak with numerous entrepreneurs and potential funders every week.
 They are dedicated and hard working.
-Many times the reason why they cannot get off the ground is because they do not know how to go about applying for a small business loan.
+Many times the reason why they cannot get off the ground or grow is because they do not know how to go about applying for a small business loan.